Chinese New Year (CNY) Tools: How to Play Ban Luck, In-Between and Poker

 Step 4: Special Card Combinations = Win More $$

-- There are special combinations which allow the dealer or players to get back more than 1X of their bet amount.
+- There are special combinations that allow the dealer or players to get back more than 1X of their bet amount.

 - Ban Luck (Ace with J, Q, K or 10): Player to win 2X his bet unless the dealer has 15 points or Ban Ban.
 This is the same for the dealer.